top of page

 • Use your voice to push for products that meet real needs.

-• Share insights across generations — what Boomers value, what Gen Z fears, what Millennials juggle.
+• Share insights across generations — what Boomers value, what Gen Z fears, and what Millennials juggle.
 Bridge the gaps.

 • Encourage transparency and responsibility.

-• Be a mentor: sometimes all someone needs is one person who believes they can manage money, invest, ask questions.
+• Be a mentor: sometimes all someone needs is one person who believes they can manage money, invest, and ask questions.

 bottom of page